 \section{Model 3: A Multiterminal Broadcast Model}

 In this section, we develop a polar coding scheme for a multiterminal broadcast model.
-Sections~\ref{Secstatmod3}-~\ref{SecproofTh3} analyze a mode with an arbitrary number of terminals but specific source statistics.
+Sections~\ref{Secstatmod3} to~\ref{SecproofTh3} analyze a model with an arbitrary number of terminals but specific source statistics.
 The extension of the model to general sources is discussed in Section~\ref{SecExt} for the case of three terminals.